Iced coffee drinks are refreshing beverages suitable for any time during the year.

 - Enjoy the coffee right away – straight up or over the ice.

-When not sure how much coffee you need, use the ratio of 1:8, coffee to water, and add only half of the water, the rest will come from the melting ice.
+When unsure how much coffee you need, use the ratio of 1:8, coffee to water, and add only half of the water; the rest will come from the melting ice.

-There is another way to make cold coffee, it is done by making hot coffee and waiting to cool down or pouring it directly over ice, which may work if one is in a hurry, but the resulting brew, for me anyway, luck some of the bright coffee flavor I’m expecting to enjoy.
+There is another way to make cold coffee; it is done by making hot coffee and waiting for it to cool down or pouring it directly over ice, which may work if one is in a hurry, but the resulting brew, for me anyway, luck some of the bright coffee flavour I’m expecting to enjoy.

-- We are still using hot water to extract the flavors in the Japanese-style cold brew, but the extracted coffee being poured over ice right away helps preserve all the coffee aroma and taste.
-In essence, we are using flash-chilling to preserve the flavor as in the hot brew coffee.
+- We are still using hot water to extract the flavours in the Japanese-style cold brew, but the extracted coffee is poured over ice right away, which helps preserve its aroma and taste.
+We use flash-chilling to maintain the flavour as in the hot brew coffee.

-To sum it up, if I was to choose which way to make my cold brew coffee, I would go first with;
+To sum it up, if I were to choose which way to make my cold brew coffee, I would go first with;

 2. Cold brew – Use cold filtered water chilled overnight in the fridge.